alantsov/voice-input/README.md

 - Press F12 to start recording, release to save
 - Recordings are saved as WAV files with timestamps
 - Transcribes audio and inserts text at cursor position
+- Uses GPU acceleration for faster transcription when available
 - Optional system tray icon support

 ## Building